semhoun/fetchmail/README.md

 Appending `, 'fetchmail'` to the list of plugins will suffice.

 4. Unless default settings are suitable for you, you need to configure the plugin.
 See the [settings section](#settings) for more information.
 5. You need to create additional table in your database using one of the supplied `.sql` files.
 Another possibility is to use **Postfix Admin** table if you have it installed.
 If using **PostgreSQL** you may use schemas to share `fetchmail` table between **Roundcube** and **Postfix Admin**.
 Namely creating it in `public` schema, whereas every other table in it's appropriate schema, like `roundcube` and `postfixadmin`.
-Please refer to [the documentation](http://www.postgresql.org/docs/current/static/ddl-schemas.html) for more information.
+Please refer to [the documentation](https://www.postgresql.org/docs/current/static/ddl-schemas.html) for more information.
 6. You will need `fetchmail.pl` script from **Postfix Admin** distribution.
-If you don't have **Postfix Admin** installed, you can obtain required `fetchmail.pl` script from their repo  [trunk / ADDITIONS / fetchmail.pl](https://sourceforge.net/p/postfixadmin/code/HEAD/tree/trunk/ADDITIONS/fetchmail.pl).
-But be sure to get at least revision [[r1766]](https://sourceforge.net/p/postfixadmin/code/1766/), at which proper handling of `active` field introduced.
+If you don't have **Postfix Admin** installed, you can obtain required `fetchmail.pl` script from their repo  [postfixadmin / ADDITIONS / fetchmail.pl](https://github.com/postfixadmin/postfixadmin/blob/master/ADDITIONS/fetchmail.pl).
+But be sure to get at least revision [8bad929](https://github.com/postfixadmin/postfixadmin/blob/8bad929a4490f93587ceb00b5931405586b5cc04/ADDITIONS/fetchmail.pl), at which proper handling of `active` field introduced.
 Place it to where apropriate.
 For example, where your mailboxes are, e.g. `/var/mail`.
 7. Next adapt `fetchmail.pl` to your config.
 Most likely you want to change these settings:

 	```perl